 Nearly 20 East Coast ports and two West Coast ports have been designated for offshore wind development.
 Yet existing and planned marshaling ports are insufficient to meet demand from existing leased areas.
-Additional marshaling, manufacturing, and maintenance port capacity is needed to meet long-range offshore wind goals.
-This is particularly true for marshaling ports, which are used to collect and store wind turbine components before loading them onto wind turbine installation vessels or assembling floating turbines in port.
-The lack of marshaling ports is a principal barrier to offshore wind development in the U.S.xxii xxii See discussion in supply chain report.
+Additional marshaling, manufacturing, and maintenance port capacity is needed to meet long-range offshore wind goals.89 This is particularly true for marshaling ports, which are used to collect and store wind turbine components before loading them onto wind turbine installation vessels or assembling floating turbines in port.
+The lack of marshaling ports is a principal barrier to offshore wind development in the U.S.^{xxii} xxii See discussion in supply chain report.

 Port improvements require substantial lead times, and costs can vary significantly depending on site-specific characteristics, any associated Tribal, wildlife, or environmental sensitivities, and local permitting requirements.
-Additionally, any dredging to modify shipping channels requires Army Corps of Engineers involvement and possibly congressional funding.
-Planning will also be needed to reduce air and noise pollution from heavy-duty trucksxxiii and ships during port construction and operations, and to ensure ports enhance economic opportunities for local communities.
+Additionally, any dredging to modify shipping channels requires Army Corps of Engineers involvement and possibly congressional funding.90 Planning will also be needed to reduce air and noise pollution from heavy-duty trucks^{xxiii} and ships during port construction and operations, and to ensure ports enhance economic opportunities for local communities.

-Concurrent development of multiple offshore wind leases will increase demand for public and private capital while straining port authorities and coastal agencies.
-Despite these challenges, the offshore wind industry presents an opportunity to revitalize aging port infrastructure.
+Concurrent development of multiple offshore wind leases will increase demand for public and private capital while straining port authorities and coastal agencies.91 Despite these challenges, the offshore wind industry presents an opportunity to revitalize aging port infrastructure.
 The South Brooklyn Marine Terminal, a 73-acre proposed wind turbine hub in Sunset Park, New York, is an example of port revitalization.
 It worked closely with local community groups to ensure a just development plan that retains economic benefits within the community while aiding offshore wind development.
 Port revitalization is also an opportunity to improve air quality through the electrification of trucking and cargo handling equipment.
-Revitalizing ports maintains industrial zoning, which can simultaneously increase port-related economic activity and employment, reduce gentrification, and stabilize existing affordable housing.
+Revitalizing ports maintains industrial zoning, which can simultaneously increase port-related economic activity and employment, reduce gentrification, and stabilize existing affordable housing.92 xxiii A recent analysis from NREL found that drayage trucking in New York and New Jersey could be partially electrified under current technology, and fully electrified with cost savings as battery technology improves electric truck range.
+See Andrew Kotz et al., "Port of New York and New Jersey Drayage Electrification Analysis," December 5, 2022, https://doi.org/10.2172/1908569.